bpmerkel/MIDIPianoJukebox/README.md

 You can remotely operate the Jukebox from most browsers from your phone, iPad, etc...
 I found the Blazor server-side application works well with Safari, Chrome, and Edge.
 The app will track your song ratings, allow skipping forward, shufffle, play/pause, etc.

-I've created playlists for "Ragtime", "Christmas", "Beatles", and plenty of other genres and keywords--even MIDI files recroded by certain artists that sounds great on the piano.
+I've created playlists for "Ragtime", "Christmas", "Beatles", and plenty of other genres and keywords--even MIDI files recorded by certain artists that sounds great on the piano.